luord/luord.github.io/content/pages/resume.md

 ## Senior Python Developer {: .low-margin }
 *Globant,    Bogotá, Colombia    09/17 - 09/18*

-Backend development in python for general projects, currently focused in projects for  National Geographic, primarily in Django.
+Backend development in python for general projects, currently focused on projects for  National Geographic, primarily in Django.

 * In charge of implementing the security guidelines for the Your Shot project, including migration to HTTPS and implementation of better text parsing and restriction techniques.
 * Member of the SWAT team, in charge of providing backend support for other teams.